Point defect design in (Ba,Sr)TiO$_3$ -- an insight on agglomeration: Conclusion

 While it is commonly accepted that point defects and defect complexes in ferroelectric perovskites modify ferroelectric phase diagrams and field hysteresis, the impact of defect distribution and agglomeration is so far underrepresented.
 In this study, we have used $ab\ initio$ based simulation to close this knowledge gap.

-We have analyzed a range of defect concentrations and strengths of defect dipoles.
-Thereby we found a cross-over between non-polar or weak defect dipoles, which mainly induce local depolarization fields, and strong defect dipoles larger than about 30\% of the saturation polarization of the tetragonal phase, which induce internal electrical fields.
-Both types of defects reduce thermal hysteresis and coercive field and affect the phase diagram by less than 1\% defect.
-We have shown that, both for phase stability and field hysteresis, the spatial distribution of defects and their agglomeration are thereby more important than their exact concentration or strength.
-Specifically, depolarization and internal fields are associated with the {\it{active surface area}} of the defect configuration.
-Thus, randomly distributed defects have e.g. the largest impact on the paraelectric to ferroelectric phase transition.
-Agglomeration or clustering reduces this {\it{active surface area}} and thus the impact of the defects on the material.
-Thus, large changes of functional properties are to be expected for the formation or decomposition of defect clusters with time.
-Most interesting are defect agglomerates in two dimensions, which reduce the symmetry of the system.
-In this case, independent of the defect type, i.e.\ the strength of the defect dipole, particular polarization directions are favored by the defects.
-Thus phase stability and field hysteresis depend on the relative direction of defect agglomerate and external field.
-Pinched hysteresis loops and large recoverable stored energy are possible for one direction, while the defects are rather invisible in the other direction.
-The control of defect dipole strengths (e.g., by using different dopants), agglomeration (e.g., by ion bombardment), as well as the prevention of ion migration (e.g., by heat treatment and interfaces) are thus promising routes to tap the full potential of defect engineering in ferroelectric materials.
-One promising route to tailor material properties by defects may thus be the design of 2-dimensional defect-rich areas.
-Furthermore, it was interesting to further explore if there are atomistic realizations of defect dipoles close to the cross-over strength, which could be utilized to introduce multi-critical points in the phase diagram.
+\rv{We have analyzed a broad range of defect concentrations and strengths of defect dipoles.
+Thereby we found a cross-over between non-polar or weak defect dipoles, which mainly induce local depolarization fields, and strong defect dipoles (larger than about 30\% of the saturation polarization), which induce internal electric fields.
+Already 1\% of both types of defects reduce thermal hysteresis and coercive fields and affect the phase diagram.
+Furthermore, our results show that the control of defect dipole strengths (e.g., by using different dopants) is one promising route to tap the full potential of defect engineering in ferroelectric materials.
+It was particularly interesting to explore if there are atomistic realizations of defect dipoles close to the cross-over strength, which could potentially introduce multi-critical points in the phase diagram.} \rv{This requires the exact treatment of defects and their interaction in density functional theory simulations.
+Furthermore, future work can include defect dynamics by combining the effective Hamiltonian with kinetic Monte Carlo simulations.}

+\rv{Importantly, the spatial distribution of defects and their agglomeration have an even larger impact on phase stability and field hystereses than their exact concentration or strength.
+Specifically, we show how depolarization and internal fields are associated with the {\it{active surface area}} of the defect configuration.
+For example, randomly distributed defects have the largest impact on the paraelectric to ferroelectric phase transition.} \rv{The change of this {\it{active surface area}} with time by defect agglomeration, or if defect clusters decompose, can explain many aspects of functional fatigue in experimental samples.}